BrunoCout/BrunoCout/README.md

 - 💬 Ask me about **Something**

-- ⚡ i play league of legends 😂
+- ⚡ I'm a league of legends player 😂

 ## 🛠 &nbsp;Stacks